hipe/tmx/lib/skylab/face/doc/issues/005-the-entity-library/013-particular-meta-fields/024-arity-as-it-pertains-to-metafields.md

-To counter-intuit things a bit further, when we speak of an "option": from one angle, the arity of the option field *itself*, we could say, is 0..1 (the range, an integer between 0 and 1 inclusive, i.e either 0 or 1.), because "option" meaning "optional", means that there can be zero or one of it, right?
+To counter-intuit things a bit further, when we speak of an "option": from one angle, the arity of the option field *itself*, we could say, is 0..1 (the range, an integer between 0 and 1 inclusive, i.e either 0 or 1.), because "option" (meaning "optional") means that there can be zero or one of it, right?
 Well, wrong.
 Again arity refers to the sensical range for a "number" of "arguments" that a "field" may "have".